 Day 20 – Lilongwe

 It was time to say goodbye to Malawi.
-We had to make our way back to Lilongwe which took us about 6 hours for a distance of 350 km.
+We made our way back to Lilongwe which took us about 6 hours for a distance of 350 km.
 For sunset Mike wanted to fly his drone for the last time.
 It was already dark by the time the drone took off.
 Suddenly and totally unexpected the drone crashed in the middle of nowhere into the Malawian bush.
 It was super scary because now we needed to go and look for the drone in an area where there could have been anything – snakes, scorpions…!
-For the first time in 3 weeks Mike had to put on shoes again and because we didn’t know what to expect in the bush he took his machete with him.
+For the first time in 3 weeks Mike put on shoes again and because we didn’t know what to expect in the bush he took his machete with him as well.
 Andi, Mike and curious locals made their way into the bush.
 I waited by the car and fortunately 10 minutes later they were successful in finding it.
 With the drone we carried on to Lilongwe and got back to Owen’s house, our local friend, at 9 p.m. to catch our flights the following day.

 My conclusion: Malawi is awesome.
 Everyone should put this amazing country on their bucket list.